The Advent of Fake Crypto Wallets:

 Techniques and Tactics Employed by Scammers

-• Malicious Mobile Applications: The proliferation of mobile applications has provided scammers with another avenue to exploit.
-Fake wallets are often made available through unofficial app stores or even, at times, slip through the cracks of major app stores like Google Play or Apple’s App Store.
-These applications function normally up to the point where the user stores their cryptocurrency, after which the scammer gains control over the funds.
+Malicious mobile applications are another major vector for these scams.
+Fake wallets are often distributed through unofficial app stores, but they sometimes slip through the security checks of major platforms like the Google Play Store or Apple's App Store.
+These apps may function normally at first, but once a user deposits cryptocurrency, the scammer gains control and drains the funds.

 Real-World Examples and Impact